coq/ceps/text/separate-compilation.md

 as `Module` and `Module Type`.
 These can be quite heavyweight in many instances, and have some limitations when it comes to separately compiling files and building generic libraries.
-To address these problems, and support information hiding and separate compilation, in this CEP we introduce a notion of Coq interface files, which we will call a `.vi` file, and which are inspired by OCaml's `.mli` files.
+To address these problems, and support information hiding and Cardelli-style separate compilation, in this CEP we introduce a notion of Coq interface files, which we will call a `.vi` file, and which are inspired by OCaml's `.mli` files.
 Intuitively, a Coq interface file called `module.vi` defines the public